DasUnicorn/pizza-calculator/README.md

 1. Log in (or sign up) to Github.
 2. Go to the repository for this project.
 3. Click the Fork button in the top right corner.
+4. Under "Owner," select the dropdown menu and click an owner for the forked repository.
+5. By default, forks are named the same as their upstream repositories.
+Optionally, to further distinguish your fork, in the "Repository name" field, type a name.
+6. Optionally, in the "Description" field, type a description of your fork.
+7. Optionally, select Copy the DEFAULT branch only.
+8. For many forking scenarios, such as contributing to open-source projects, you only need to copy the default branch.
+If you do not select this option, all branches will be copied into the new fork.
+9. Click Create fork.

 ## Credits